rosiecao/Team-Final-Project/README.md

 ## Purpose of this final project

-* write purpose of final project here
+* Purpose of this final project is to apply foundational skills learned during this certificate program.

 ## About the Team